rougier/python-opengl/07-points.rst

    A bunch of fake spheres.

-We can use this technique to display several "spheres" having different sizes and positions as shown on the figure on the right.
+We can use this technique to display several "spheres" having different sizes and positions as shown in the figure on the right.
 This can be used to represent molecules for examples.
 Howewer, we have a problem with sphere intersecting each other.
 If you look closely the figure, you might have notices that no sphere intersect any sphere.
 This is due to the depth testing of the